prody/ProDy/README.txt

 SYNOPSIS
 --------

-ProDy is a Python package for analyzing protein structural dynamics, designed and developed by Ahmet Bakan in Bahar lab.
+ProDy is a free and open-source Python package for analyzing protein structural dynamics.
+It is designed and developed by Ahmet Bakan in Bahar lab at University of Pittsburgh.
 New functional features are continually being added to ProDy.
-The following are the main features that have been suffessfully implemented to date:
+The following are the main features that have been successfully implemented to date:

 **Examination and analysis of structural variability observed in experiments:**